 3.)
 Probiotics have a calming effect on the skin cells to reduce immune responses.

-After the study, some participants began experimenting with applying yogurt masks to their skin to recreate the helpful effects of probiotics.
+After the study, some participants applied yogurt masks to their skin to recreate the helpful effects of probiotics.
 This could also be achieved by making a paste with liquid or powder probiotics.
 However, there has been no research or studies to prove the effectiveness of homemade probiotic masks.

 Bottom Line on Baby Acne

 Albeit unsightly, baby acne is completely normal and common and poses no risk to your bundle of joy.
-While it may be tempting to look for a quick fix or treatment of baby acne, the best advice we can give is to be patient and let your baby’s skin do its thing.
+It’s tempting to look for a quick fix, but it’s best to be patient.
 The human skin has so many built-in protections, fail safes, and processes that are best carried out with minimal meddling.
 Take time to marvel every precious inch of your baby and know that the baby acne will be gone soon!

 How About You?